-The 1st time I made this salad, I ate the whole thing myself!
+- The 1st time I made this salad, I ate the whole thing myself!

 - The 2nd time I made it to go alongside my Crockpot Rosemary Chicken with Butternut Squash.

 - And… the third time, I paired it with Simple Roasted Sweet Potatoes, (with butter of course)!